 As important as SEO is, would you agree that there's a hair shirt quality to it all?
-It's technical, it's geeky and abstract, awkward to access and doesn't seem to visibly add to the user experience.
+Things like title tags and meta descriptions are technical, geeky and abstract, awkward to access and don't seem to visibly add to the user experience.

 Furthermore, it often gets ignored because identifying meaningful title tags and meta descriptions aren't necessarily an IT function, or the role of a website developer to complete, and the marketer overlooks it because it's part of the website infrastructure and not always easily accessible.